 - Gender, Feminist and Women’s Studies: critically examining and intersectionally analyzing gender-based discrimination experienced by girls, exploring how girls are defined structurally, exploring girlhood

-Ameera Ali (firstname.lastname@example.org) is a doctoral candidate in the Gender, Feminist, Women’s Studies Program at York University.
+Ameera Ali (email@example.com) completed her PhD in the Gender, Feminist and Women’s Studies Program at York University.
 She holds a Master of Arts degree in Early Childhood Studies and is a former member of the College of Early Childhood Educators.
 Her research interests encompass a wide range of topics broadly located in the areas of critical disability studies, teaching and learning in higher education, and childhood studies.
 In relation to girl studies, her past research has investigated children’s perceptions of gender propriety regarding ‘girl’ and ‘boy’ play materials, while her current research (in part) elucidates the ways that girlhood and boyhood are discursively juxtaposed against one another in children’s literature on gender.
 In future research, Ameera plans to utilize a critical disability theory framework in conducting research with children to evoke their conceptions of ‘girlhood’ and ‘boyhood’ as they pertain to notions of ableism and disableism.

 Tina Benigno is a PhD candidate in Humanities at York University where she researches young people's media and cultures, focusing on girlhood and cinema/TV.
 She holds a MA in Film Studies from York University and a BA in Cinema Studies, English, and Italian Studies from the University of Toronto.
 Her research interests include girls, youth, cinema & media studies, care, speculative fiction, neoliberal feminism, qualitative research, and young people's views on socio-political issues, activism and alternative spirituality.
 Her current doctoral work comes out of group interviews with teen girls from various communities in Toronto.
 This work explores the notion of the 'extra-ordinary' girl under capitalism, where being extra-ordinary or powerful is secondary to care and connection for the 'ordinary' girl.
 Focusing specifically on the activist and witch figures in popular film/TV and society, she addresses the dialogic relationship between these figures of the extra-ordinary girl and cultural-historical practices of girls.